ParkerRedford/physics-engine/README.md

 The first stage of the project is to make a function that takes a math equation (both real and complex) and output its derivative, partial derivative, or integral.
 I will build a small website app to help debug the equations for later use for the physics engine.

-If you Google search these examples (or use AI), you will get an accurate solution because these equations are well-known and already solved by a human, but sometimes you can get a solution that can be a little off from Google searching or using AI.
-For example, if you put in a custom math equation into a program (e.g Mathematica), the program will return an overload error; furthermore, if you give AI the custom equation, the output will not be correct.
+If you Google search or use AI to help solve complex analysis problems, then you most likely have to use a paid program to calculate the complex equations.
 So my end goal for stage one is to not have these shortcomings as well as running the app locally rather than through a server.

 The second stage of the project is to build the core physics engine, so that developers can interface with the engine.